rhubarbgroup/redis-cache/readme.txt

 == Upgrade Notice ==

+= 1.2.1 =

+This update includes several improvements and compatibility fixes.

 = 1.1.1 =

-This update fixes critial bugs with the HHVM extension
+This update fixes critical bugs with the HHVM extension

 = 1.1 =